Alex-Costea/Wiles/specifications.md

 - Top level expressions must be of type `nothing`
 - `nothing` type is invalid in comparisons
 - Garbage collection
-- Trailing commas can be included or excluded, both are valid
+- Trailing commas are valid but not necessary

 ### [Potential future additions](future.md)